 The build-up of each element (from the waterproofed deck upwards) is made up as follows:

 - Wallbarn recycled polyester geotextile filter fabric.
 Wallbarn supplies a range of different geotextile fabrics and we recommend a fabric of at least 300gsm – code PEC-0300-Z.

 - Protecto-drain.
 This is a flexible, cuspated and perforated HDPE membrane.
 It is available in various sizes – 8mm, 20mm or 60mm, depending on drainage/water attenuation requirement.
 This is loose laid onto the geotextile, cup-side up and overlapped at the edges of the sheets (60mm membrane is supplied in rigid trays and clipped together).
 This membrane collects a certain amount of water but also allows excess water to escape through the perforations into the roof outlets.

 - Another layer of Wallbarn recycled polyester geotextile filter fabric, to allow water to pass through the system but to prevent substrate particulates from blocking the drain.

-- Lightweight engineered substrate, supplied in bags, is spread out onto the geotextile fabric.
+- The lightweight engineered substrate, supplied in bags, is spread out onto the geotextile fabric.
 This substrate mix is specially blended by Wallbarn and is manufactured from a mix of crushed aggregate, expanded clay pellets, Microlot TM and green waste to form a gritty mineral based low nutrient growing medium.
 It is important to get the consistency and nutrient levels correct to prevent waterlogging, to optimize the root structures of the sedum and to reduce to a minimum the number of invasive plants and seeds from colonizing the area.

 - The sedum blanket is then rolled out onto the substrate and gently pressed into place.
 If plug plants or seeds are to be used, then they are planted and distributed over the surface at this point.
 The most common type of extensive green roof is the sedum mix blanket.
-However, Wallbarn also has a sedum/wildflower mix blanket for use in extensive green roofs as a standard item.
+However, Wallbarn also has a sedum/wildflower mix blanket for use in extensive green roof systems as a standard item.
 These blankets can also be plug planted with herbs and certain dwarf plants to add variety to the roof finish.

 Parapets and upstands need to be kept clear of vegetation and this can be done with rounded riverstone pebbles, paving slabs or simply left clear.